learn-co-curriculum/reading-ios-nsarray/README.md

 ```
 Step one accomplished!

-### The `removeObject:` Method
+#### The `removeObject:` Method

 And we can also remove a specified object from the mutable array.
-Since this method scans the array from the beginning, it will remove *only* the *first matching object* in the array.
 We can use this method to remove both the offensive spelling of Mark's name and the duplicate of Joe's name:

 ```objc
 [mInstructors removeObject:@"Mack"];